-As a liquid or powder, dishwasher detergent is alkaline and if swallowed in even small amounts it can be extremely caustic and cause severe burns to the mouth, throat and airways.
+As a liquid or powder, dishwasher detergent is alkaline and if swallowed – in even small amounts – it can be extremely caustic and can cause severe burns to the mouth, throat and airways.

 As well as liquids and loose powders, powder blocks and laundry capsules are a potential danger to children.

 They should make it difficult for a youngster to open the container, but not too tricky for an adult to reseal it, otherwise it may not be resealed properly after use.

 You generally have to squeeze and turn the cap to open the bottle, but with some, to reseal it you must turn the cap until it clicks into place twice.

 While child-resistant closures have reduced the number of child poisonings over the years, the large number of reported incidents involving children and dishwasher detergent shows two things: that people aren't aware of the potential dangers, and that some closures are simply not good enough.

-- Store the detergent out of reach of young children, on a high shelf or in a locked cupboard, and put it back there as soon as you've finished using it,
+- Store the detergent out of reach of young children, on a high shelf or in a locked cupboard, and put it back there as soon as you've finished using it.

 - Ask grandparents, nannies and others who look after your children to follow your detergent rules – at your home and theirs, if the kids are likely to visit.

 Some detergents are based on enzymes and oxygen bleach, which are less alkaline (and therefore less caustic) than the alkaline salts.

-If you think your child has swallowed a corrosive, burning poison (such as dishwasher detergent, acid, caustic oven cleaner, swimming pool chemicals or some disinfectants), seek urgent medical help.
-Signs to watch for include:
+If you think your child has swallowed a corrosive, burning poison (such as dishwasher detergent, acid, caustic oven cleaner, drain cleaner, swimming pool chemicals or some disinfectants), seek urgent medical help.

-- red lips,
+- red lips

-- possible breathlessness and coughing, and
+- possible breathlessness and coughing

 - swelling inside the mouth and severe pain.